propublica/tx-pregnancy-loss-sepsis-analysis/readme.md

 In addition to this repository, to fully understand our analysis, please refer to our methodology: “[Texas Won’t Study How Its Abortion Ban Impacts Women, So We Did](https://www.propublica.org/article/texas-maternal-mortality-analysis-methodology).”

+Questions about the code in this repo?
+Email andrea.suozzo@propublica.org.

 ## Step 0: Data processing and setup

 We used [Poetry](https://python-poetry.org/docs/) to install Python libraries.